FahadAkram07/Playwright-TS-Framework/README.md

 ## Why These Test Cases?

-These test cases were chosen because they represent the core functionalities of the SimplyBe website.
+These test cases were chosen because they represent the core functionalities of the Ecommercee website.
 Automating these flows ensures:
 - The integrity of the user authentication system.
 - A smooth user experience for new registrations.
 - The reliability of the e-commerce functionality, which is critical for customer satisfaction.